bdi2357/bdi2357/README.md

 	creature that crawls on the earth -- or slinks through slimy seas has a brain!<br />
 WIZARD:
-	From the rock-bound coast of Maine to the
-	Sun.... oh - oh, no -- -- ah - Well, be
-	that as it may.
-Back where I come from we have universities, seats of great learning
+	Back where I come from we
+	have universities, seats of great learning
 	-- where men go to become great thinkers.
 	And when they come out, they think deep